-Parents of children with learning difficulties are often faced with the decision of which type of evaluation will best meet the needs of their child.
+Parents of children with learning difficulties are often faced with the decision as to which type of evaluation will best meet the needs of their child.

 As Paediatric Neuropsychologists, we are specially trained to evaluate brain-behaviour relationships in children and adolescents to determine the most effective intervention and management pathways.